 Nomadic people use and eat everything from the animal

 They eat camel, goats, sheep, and horses.
 Their skin is used for making warm clothing and cow poo is used to make fire.
 It actually gives the fire a nicer smell than wood does!

 Only a few nomadic families have cats to protect their animals as cats keep the snow leopards away!
 First and foremost, animals have to be useful to nomadic people.

 There are only two-humped camels in Mongolia

 During spring baby camels are kept close to the nomadic families to keep them from running away and dying.
 In summer, nomadic families let the camels be wild – and free – camels.
-When they collect their camels in fall, they just get the amount they had before.
+When they collect their camels in the fall, they just get the amount they had before.

 Nomadic people traditionally travel by animal or on foot.

-These days, thanks to modernization, nomads travel more and more by motor vehicle.
+These days, thanks to modernization, nomads travel more and more by motor vehicles.
 Motorcycles are not the only technological upgrade over the last generations.
 We see many Gers that use solar panels for electricity.
-It gives the families the opportunity to have mobile phones, radios, television, electric lights, and sometimes even wi-fi.
+It gives families the opportunity to have mobile phones, radios, television, electric lights, and sometimes even wi-fi.